haqistan/mblaze-tools/README.md

 short and do one thing.
 Well...

 They enable my email workflow on top of mblaze(7).
-I use tmux(1) as my UI "toolkit", since it is easy to integrate with on the command line and enables a lot of useful interactions while hiding a lot of details, like mouse support.
+I use tmux(1) as my UI toolkit, since it is easy to integrate with on the command line and enables a lot of useful interactions while hiding a lot of details, like mouse support.
 Several scripts do things with tmux, either creating windows/panes or reading/setting the main cutbuffer, where certain it is assumed there is a msg# in the current sequence.
 This means you can select a msg# with the mouse in tmux and operate on it; not quite point-and-click but close enough for me.
+It also means that it's probably best to run mloop and friends in their own dedicated tmux session, which makes them look kinda like a real MUA if you squint.
+I personally prefer typing commands to navigating menus, YMMV.

 You should read mblaze(7) and the rest of the mblaze man pages if you want to understand what is going on here; also, reading